A Guide To Building In A Bush Fire Zone

-Due to our high temperatures, the dry Australian bush catches fire every year.
-Bushfires cause poor air quality, impacts soil and water quality and can also have devastating impacts on plants, animals, ecosystems, property and, worst case scenario, human life.
+Due to our high temperatures, the dry Australian bush catches fire every year, making building in a bush fire zone challenging.
+Bushfires cause poor air quality, impact soil and water quality, and can also have devastating impacts on plants, animals, ecosystems, property, and, worst case scenario, human life.

 When building in a bushfire-prone zone, you must know your risk level.
-Your site's level of bushfire risk affects your development requirements; the higher your risk level will mean your development will need more protection.
+Your site's level of bushfire risk affects your development requirements; the higher your risk level, the more protection your development will need.
 The term 'bushfire attack level', or BAL, is used to quantify this risk.

 Your site's level of bushfire risk is affected by the area you live in (or plan to build in), vegetation, distance from the vegetation to your home, and the slope.
 You must confirm your BAL in a written report as part of your construction process.
 The NSW RFS can help with this step.